Menu

 Palmer Cultural Center and Şahenk Fine Arts Center (Horst Dürrschmidt Gallery)

-This year’s Visual Art Exhibition included a wide variety of artworks produced by Elementary School students (guided by Ms. Caroline Rossi); Middle School students (Ms. Simona Bellini and Ms. Brigit Hurst); High School students in the disciplines of drawing and painting (Mr. Martyn Dukes), photography (Ms. Chrissie Wild), architecture and design (Mr. Mark Aeschliman), and ceramics (Ms. Hurst); and faculty artists.
-Click on the buttons below to see photos and to take a walk through the entire exhibition!
+This year’s Visual Art Exhibition will include a wide variety of artworks produced by Elementary School students (guided by Ms. Caroline Rossi); Middle School students (Ms. Simona Bellini and Ms. Brigit Hurst); and High School students in the disciplines of drawing and painting (Mr. Martyn Dukes and Ms. Megan Pendleton), photography (Mr. Frank Long), architecture and design (Mr. Thomas Wong), and ceramics (Ms. Hurst).
+All members of the TASIS community are very welcome to stop by the Palmer Cultural Center and the Horst Dürrschmidt Gallery to view the excellent work.

 Subscribe to our YouTube channel to receive alerts as new videos are published.